Junior Legal Graphic Designer Career & Resume Guide

 Resume Killers (Avoid!)

-Neglecting to tailor the resume to each specific job application.
+Neglecting to tailor the resume to each specific job application, resulting in a generic document that doesn't highlight the most relevant qualifications.

 Typical Career Roadmap (US Market)